kaaameeehaaameeehaaa/playwright_jest/README.md

 # playwright_jest

-This is playwright project with JEST
+This is playwright project setup with JEST

 1. HTML Reporters